jacobl3371/sep11-freedom-project/tool/learning-log.md

 export default app
 ```

-We also need to have a `vercel.json` file in our backend directory which holds the appropriate dependancies to allow for out backend to be hosted to Vercel.
+We also need to have a `vercel.json` file in our backend directory which holds the appropriate dependencies to allow for our backend to be hosted to Vercel.

 ![alt text](image-4.png)